 - 1 medium baking potato (about half the weight of the celeriac)

-- milk (plain almond milk or vegetable stock for a vegan version), as required
+- plain almond milk or vegetable stock, as required

 - kosher salt

 - 1 cup large green lentils, uncooked and rinsed (makes just over 2 cups once cooked)

 - 1/2 cup lentil plus celeriac cooking liquid

 - 2 tbsp olive oil

 - 1/2 tsp kosher salt

 - 1/4 to 1/2 tsp freshly ground pepper

 - 1/4 cup finely chopped flat leaf parsley